Dr. Dongbo Li

 Profile

-The natural world is undergoing profound change.
-Habitat fragmentation, land-use change, and global warming are reshaping how species interact, persist, and function within ecosystems.
-My research aims to understand how ecological communities respond to these pressures, and how we can safeguard the ecological interactions, such as plant-pollinator and host–parasitoid, that underpin biodiversity and ecosystem resilience.
+The natural world is undergoing profound environmental stress.
+Habitat fragmentation, land-use change, and global warming are reshaping how species interact, persist and function within ecosystems.
+My research aims to understand how populations and communities respond to stress, and how we can safeguard the ecological interactions, such as plant-pollinator and host–parasitoid, that underpin biodiversity and ecosystem resilience.

-I am an experimental ecologist, currently a postdoctoral research fellow at University of Leeds.
+I am an experimental ecologist, currently a visiting research fellow at University of Leeds.
 My work spans multiple biological systems, from soil Collembola and insect pollinators to moths–parasitoids.
-Across these systems, I use controlled experiments, ecological theory, and field studies to explore how populations and their ecological networks respond to environmental change.
-I am particularly interested in the mechanisms that allow species interactions to persist or collapse when habitats are fragmented or climates shift.
+Across these systems, I use laboratory- and field-controlled experiments with ecological theories to explore how populations and their interactions respond to environmental change.
+I am particularly interested in the mechanisms that allow species to persist or collapse.

-I completed my PhD at the University of Bristol, where I investigated wildlife corridors both as a theoretical concept and as a practical conservation tool, asking how landscape connectivity can support pollinator communities and ecosystem function.
-In my current role in the Sait Lab, my research focuses on how climate warming reshapes host–parasitoid interactions, with implications for population stability, ecosystem services, and natural biological control.
+I completed my PhD at University of Bristol, where I investigated wildlife corridors both as a theoretical concept and as a practical conservation tool, asking how landscape connectivity can support pollinator communities and ecosystem services.
+I completed my first postdoc in the Sait Lab, where I focused on how climate warming and climatic extremes shape host–parasitoid interactions, with implications for population stability, cyclical dynamics, and predatory-prey oscillations.
+Now I’m taking a career break as a visting fellow.

 Ultimately, my goal is to contribute knowledge that helps build landscapes and management strategies capable of supporting biodiversity and ecosystem functioning in a rapidly changing world.